MoeTar: History

 In 2011, they signed to Magna Carta Records who re-released From These Small Seeds on CD in early 2012 with different artwork.

 In 2013, they started recording their second CD Entropy of the Century which was released in August 2014.
 Jonathan Herrera (Zigaboo Modeliste, Miguel Migs, Cathedrals) helped contribute to the recording process of this record and then officially joined the band, also on keyboards.

+The band officially disbanded in 2018 after releasing The Final Four EP.
+Moorea and Tarik formed a new band, Raze The Maze.